 How to Clean a Smelly Garbage Disposal

-Steps for How to Clean a Garbage Disposal with affresh®
+Steps for Cleaning a Garbage Disposal with affresh® disposal cleaner

 Step 1: Turn on Your Faucet

-TURN ON hot water to a low flow.
+TURN ON hot water to a low flow and allow it to get hot.

 Step 2: Add affresh®